-Glenn Dale, MD dermatologist Valerie Callender, MD says the best way to eliminate dryness and thickened skin on the elbows is to use exfoliating products that contain alphahydroxy acids (AHAs) salicylic acid, glycolic acid or lactic acid.
+Glenn Dale, MD dermatologist Valerie Callender, MD says the best way to eliminate dry elbows and thickened skin on the elbows is to use exfoliating products that contain alphahydroxy acids (AHAs) salicylic acid, glycolic acid or lactic acid.

-“Ideally, one should moisturize their body once or twice a day, preferably after the shower,” says Miami dermatologist Dr. Deborah Longwill.
-“Moisturizing after the shower helps lock in the moisture on your skin, which will keep your skin soft and hydrated.
+“Ideally, one should moisturize their body once or twice a day, preferably after the shower, to prevent dry skin” says Miami dermatologist Dr. Deborah Longwill.
+“Moisturizing after the shower helps lock in the moisture on your skin, which will keep your skin soft and hydrated, especially if you struggle with dry elbows.
 Consistency is key.
 You will notice results when you follow a daily routine.
 I love using coconut oil on my body post-shower before bedtime.”

-“Aquaphor and Vaseline are good options I recommend, especially in the winter,” adds Dr. Callender.
+“Aquaphor and Vaseline are good options I recommend for dry skin and dry elbows, especially in the winter,” adds Dr. Callender.
 “I also think moisturizing twice daily rather than once is beneficial.”
-We also like Glytone Ultra Softening Heel and Elbow Cream, which employs both exfoliating glycolic acid and hydrating glycerin to target dry elbows (and heels, and anywhere else you need it!).
+We also like Glytone Ultra Softening Heel and Elbow Cream, which employs both exfoliating glycolic acid and hydrating glycerin to target dry elbows (and heels, and dry skin anywhere else you need it!).

 “In skin of color, dryness of the elbows may appear dark,” says Dr. Callender.
 “So, in addition to exfoliating and moisturizing, topical skin-lightening agents can be added to the regimen.
 I recommend prescription hydroquinone, cysteamine or cosmeceutical cocktails containing kojic acid, azelaic acid, nicotinamide, tranexamic acid, or vitamin C.” Beauty Pie Superdose Vitamin C Bio-Vitamin Brightening Body Lotion contains both tranexamic acid and vitamin C, plus moisturizing benefits.